rdallasgray/graphene/README.md

 by pressing 'i', and install it by pressing 'x'.

 It will take a while to install itself and its various dependencies, and will probably raise a few compilation issues.
-You can most probably safely ignore these.
+You can probably safely ignore these.
 Once it's done, add this to your initialisation file:

 ```